ZcashFoundation/frost/book/src/tutorial/signing.md

 ```

 The returned signature, a `Signature`, will be a valid signature for the message
-chosen in Round 2 for the group verifying key in the `PublicKeyPackage`.
+in the `SigningPackage` in Round 2 for the group verifying key in the `PublicKeyPackage`.

 ```admonish note
 FROST supports identifiable abort: if a participant misbehaves and produces an